 The accompanying consolidated financial statements have been prepared in accordance with Accounting Standard 21 'Consolidated Financial Statements'.
-The Standalone financial statements of Aryavarta FZE, Unihealth Tanzania Ltd, Bio Health Limited, Victoria Hospitals Limited and UMC Global Health Limited have been prepared under the historical cost convention and in accordance with International Financial Reporting Standards issued or adopted by International Accounting Standards Board (IASB).
-Financials of all the subsidiary and Joint ventures and Associates companies which are considered for preparation of consolidated accounts are audited and prepared as per prevailing law in that countries, except two subsidiaries for whoch financials of these two companies are certified by the management of holding company.
+The Standalone financial statements of Unihealth Pharmaceuticals Private Limited Aryavarta FZE, Unihealth Tanzania Ltd, Bio Health Limited, Victoria Hospitals Limited and UMC Global Health Limited have been prepared under the historical cost convention and in accordance with International Financial Reporting Standards (IFRS), IFRS for SME and International Accounting Standards.
+Financials of all the subsidiary and Joint ventures and Associates companies which are considered for preparation of consolidated accounts are audited and prepared as per prevailing law in that countries.